Babilinx/zoc/README.md

 ```

 ### Strings (special)
-Strings are delemited by `"` and can be multilines (as it is easyer to parse).
+Strings are delimited by `"` and can be multilines (as it is easier to parse).
 They are stocked in data segment and push on the stack its length and pointer.
 So it is not really a type in itself.

 Lenght is of type `u32` and the pointer is of type `*u8` as the string is an array of bytes.